-Business Development is the arm of the Center which is designed to assist local business and industry through evaluative services and customized training.
+Business Development is designed to assist local business and industry through evaluative services and customized training.
 Whatever is needed to keep a company and its employees competitive in today's global economy, the professional staff in Business Development can provide the workshop, seminar, or training to ensure continuous quality and development.
 The staff in Business Development can arrange customized training either at the company's work site or on the Kishwaukee College campus.